 - November: BRE holds individual interviews and focus groups with students, faculty, staff, and administrators to gather as much information as possible about the equity experience at Emerson.
 These discussions have included gathering information about roles and responsibilities, equity-related experiences and actions, and general perceptions of diversity, equity, inclusion, and social justice by students, faculty, staff, and administrators.

 - December: BRE compiles information and results from Discovery Phase and determines gaps in information to seek out in the Institutional and Stakeholder Phase starting in January.

 - Continue focus groups and launch the virtual HiveWise conversation. platform to gather input from the full Emerson Community.

 - Launch Sponsor Team for discussion and feedback throughout final phases of project.
 Sponsor Team: Interim President Bill Gilligan, Vice President & Chief of Staff Anne Shaughnessy, Vice President for Enrollment Management and Interim Supervisor of Social Justice Center Ruthanne Madsen, Chief Financial Officer Paul Dworkis, and Vice Provost for Internationalization & Equity Anthony Pinder.

 - January: BRE invites community members for additional meetings and focus groups.
 HiveWise virtual conversation platform is launched to gather input from students, faculty, staff, and administrators across all areas of Emerson.

 - February: BRE continues to hold the online virtual conversation, HiveWise, and facilitates student and faculty focus groups.

-- March: Strategic Visioning sessions and report of findings and recommendations will be submitted.
+- March: Strategic Visioning sessions and focus groups.

-Questions regarding the Beyond Racial Equity Strategic Review can be submitted to communityequity [at] emerson.edu or info [at] beyondracialequity.com.
+Questions regarding the Beyond Racial Equity Strategic Review can be submitted to communityequity [at] emerson.edutitle="E-mail Community Equity at Emerson College".